Multimodal chat evaluation project

 Creating model config

-The main method associated with creating a model config is client.create_model_config.
+The primary method for creating a model config is client.create_model_config.
 This method takes the following parameters:

 • name: Name of the model config.

 • model_id: The ID of the model to configure.
-You must obtain this through the UI by navigating to the Model tab, selecting the model you are trying to use, and copying the ID inside the URL.
-For supported models, visit the Live multimodal chat evaluation page.
+You'll need to get this through the UI by navigating to the Model tab, selecting the model you are trying to use, and copying the ID inside the URL.
+For supported models, visit the multimodal chat evaluation page.

 • inference_params: JSON of model configuration parameters.
 This will vary depending on the model you are trying to set up.
 It is recommended to first set up a model config inside the UI to learn all the associated parameters.

-For the example below, we will be setting up a Google Gemini 1.5 Pro model config.
+For the example below, we will set up a Google Gemini 1.5 Pro model config.

 MODEL_ID = "270a24ba-b983-40d6-9a1f-98a1bbc2fb65"